The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Quantum Extremal Surfaces and Entanglement Islands

-We refer to this construction as \emph{thermo-controlled} because the growth and turnover of the radiation entropy are determined entirely by macroscopic thermodynamic quantities: the horizon temperatures and steady flux, rather than by microscopic unitary dynamics.
+We refer to this construction as \emph{thermo-controlled} because the growth scale and estimated turnover are determined entirely by macroscopic thermodynamic quantities: the horizon temperatures and steady flux.
+The quantity below is therefore a coarse-grained thermodynamic proxy rather than a microscopic fine-grained entropy derived from an explicit QES calculation.

 As we have determined, in the Unruh--de~Sitter state with $\kappa_b>\kappa_c$, the static patch supports a steady outward Killing flux

 The corresponding irreversible (local) entropy production rate (Sec.~\ref{sec:GSL}) is